czekster/BDMPathfinder/README.md

 - Customisation of plotting axis (X,Y);

 ## Basic instructions
+The following instructions are for the case where you are creating a new model in RSMB and would like to use BDMPathfinder to create a nover analysis session.
+Please, look at the Section "Running the case study" below to learn how to use a pre-generated Figaro0 file and running BDMPathfinder for generating graphs in R.

+Here is the list of tasks:
 1. Create a BDMP model in RiskSpectrum ModelBuilder (RSMB)
    - open the properties and set option: ``GLOBAL_TYPE>OPTIONS>enable_detection`` to ``FALSE`` (this option is used when modelling only the attacks on BDMP instead of the Attack-Defense capabilities and extra parameters required in these kinds of analysis)
 2. For each leaf, assign a number that is unique to your analysis (e.g. 123.456)